bonitasoft/bonita-doc/md/customize-living-application-layout.md

 # Customize the living application layout

 ::: info
-**Note:** For Entreprise, Performance, Efficiency, and Teamwork editions only.
+**Note:** For Enterprise, Performance, Efficiency, and Teamwork editions only.
 :::

 ::: warning